KBNLwikimedia/KBCollectionHighlights/stories/Cool new things you can now do with the KB's collection highlights/Part 5, Reuse.md

 ===============================

-48) linjkngto eexternal identfiers – europeana, rkd… AAJH
+48) As the finla exmaple of this section .. njkngto eexternal identfiers – europeana, rkd… AAJH

 ==============================

 ## Reuse - individual highlight images

+Finally, to warpa up this (long) article, lets look at two exampels of reusing individual highlight images

 ==================================================